-Market Street Might Get An Amazing Light Sculpture
+Updated: Market St Might Get Amazing Light Sculpture

 According to Hoodline, which broke the story of the proposal, Lightrail is privately funded and has received initial approval from the San Francisco Arts Commission.
-Its creators are currently working on getting approval from other city agencies such as Historic Preservation Commission.
-It's being presented by Illuminate the Arts as well as interactive artists George Zisiadis and Stefano Corazza.
-The project would celebrate the 40th anniversary of BART and the 100th anniversary of MUNI – and if everything is approved, it could be put in place this year.
+The project is being presented by Illuminate the Arts as well as interactive artists George Zisiadis and Stefano Corazza and was envisioned to celebrate the 40th anniversary of BART and the 100th anniversary of MUNI.

 Images courtesy of Lightrail